-Photo Credit: Kylie Murrin
+Photo Credit: Coskun Caglayan

 “Who doesn’t want to be loved?”
 Thea Matthews writes from the persona of an estranged father of three daughters before, at least as the poem suggests, he enters a church with the singular goal of unmaking everything inside.
 And so often, Matthews’s poems are interested in just that—revealing complicated portraits of the lovelorn, or perhaps those our society has deemed “unlovable,” the cast aside, as they wade through the muck of controversial subjects such as gun violence, alcohol and drug abuse, history, anti-Black racism, protest, unemployment, potential (maybe avoided) futures richly detailed in sometimes clipped, fractured stanzas.
 Deploying familiar, if not found language often as refrain, Matthews shows us ourselves, shows us our nation, and what it deems significant enough to value or keep.